Statement on Hazing

 "Pledging" means any action or activity related to becoming a member of an organization.
 At Baylor, the term "New Member" is used in place of the term "pledge."

-"Hazing" means any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student, that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization.
+"Hazing" means any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization if the act:

 (2) solicits, encourages, directs, aids, or attempts to aid another in engaging in hazing;